antoniorescignounina/UAV_MODEL_AND_CONTROL/README.txt

 ------------------------------------------------------
-Matlab and Simulinlk FILES execution (CONTROLLERS)
+Matlab and Simulinlk FILES execution (CONTROLLERS developed by Antonio Rescigno)
 1) main.m
 2) choose the control to adopt from the menu (1 for PID 2 for passivity-based-control)
 3) execute the chosen control scheme on simulink